kubedb/website/content/docs/platform/v2026.3.30/selfhost-setup/install/cloud-demo.md

 Click the "Deploy" button to submit your information.
 AppsCode will generate the installer and provide the necessary documentation.

-### 10. Deploy AppsCode Platform
+### 10. Deploy KubeDB Platform

-Follow the documentation provided by AppsCode to deploy the AppsCode Platform on your system.
+Follow the documentation provided by AppsCode to deploy the KubeDB Platform on your system.

 ### 11. Explore the Deployed Platform

-Once deployed, access the AppsCode Platform using the specified domain.
+Once deployed, access the KubeDB Platform using the specified domain.
 Log in with the admin account credentials provided during the creation process.

 <br/>
 <img width="50%" src="../images/ace-dashboard.png">